niebert/LinkParam/README.md

 * Return Type: :String
 * Visibility: public
 creates a Edit HTML table with two column for key and value of the parameter hash aVars.
 The keys of aVars are used as IDs for the HTML form.
-An optional ID prefix as parameter can be used to create a unique ID for the DOM elements All parameters are visible in an input field.):String
+An optional ID prefix as parameter can be used to create a unique ID for the DOM elements- All parameters are visible in an input field.):String

 #### calcSize()
 * Visibility: public